 In recent years, though, linoleum is making a comeback due to consumer preference for natural "green" materials over chemical products.
 Linoleum is a natural renewable material that does not pollute, and, unlike vinyl, it breaks down over time when discarded in landfills.

 Linoleum is a relatively good choice for flooring in below-grade basement locations.
 While it is all natural, it has many of the virtues of man-made vinyl, with decent resistance to moisture and humidity.
-Be aware, though, that flooding can ruin a linoleum installation, and in moist locations you may run into problems due to weak adhesive bonding.
+Be aware, though, that flooding can ruin a linoleum installation, and in locations prone to dampness you may run into problems due to weak adhesive bonding.

 Linoleum comes in either small, discrete tiles, or long rolls of sheet material which can be stretched across the basement floor.
 While tiles are much easier to install, the seams between the tiles are weak points that can be susceptible to penetration by moisture and staining agents.
 By contrast, sheet linoleum will stretch seamlessly across the floor, creating one, solid, unbroken surface that will be impervious to water from above or below.